 U.S. veterans have served and protected this country, so NETTTS wants to help our transitioning military veterans to prepare and train for a role in civilian life they will love.
 Our classes are offered in multiple locations and help provide access to a comprehensive, hands-on career training programs close by.
 At our HVACR training school, you can choose either day or evening classes and receive training by instructors that come from the HVACR industry.

 Why Military Veterans Should Consider Training to become an HVACR Technician

 - GI Bill ® Education Benefits.
-To help military personnel have a successful career after serving in the armed forces, the Department of Veteran Affairs offers military benefits for an education/higher learning.
+To help military personnel have a successful future after serving in the armed forces, the Department of Veteran Affairs offers military benefits for an education/higher learning.
 U.S. Veterans can apply for benefits and training with NETTTS HVAC Program through the GI Bill Education benefits (Post-9/11 GI Bill Apprenticeship Program).
 Contact NETTTS and speak with a VA Certified Official to find out more about how to use your military benefits.

-Why Military Veterans Make Dependable HVAC Workers
+Why Military Veterans Can Make Dependable HVAC Workers

 - Working in Tight Quarters – The job of an HVAC technician may sometimes mean working in close or dark spaces, which is where many boilers, heaters and air conditioners are situated within homes and commercial buildings.